 SPECIAL TOPIC: ADOPTIONISM (early heresy)

-This was one of the early views of Jesus' relation to Deity as fully God yet fully man (i.e., Jesus' Incarnation where His two natures were combined into one nature, cf. 1 John 4:1-3).
-It basically asserted that Jesus was a normal human in every way and was "adopted" or "begotten" in a special sense by God
+This was one of the early views of Jesus' relation to YHWH as truly God yet truly man (i.e., Jesus' Incarnation where His two natures were combined into one man, cf. 1 John 4:1-3).
+It basically asserted that Jesus was a normal human in every way and was "adopted" or "begotten" in a special sense by God (see Shepherd of Hermas)

 1. at his baptism (cf. Matt.
 3:17; Mark 1:11; Heb.
 1:5; 5:5)